Jiahuan Liu

 my_photo.png

-I am a Ph.D. student in Biology at the University of Virginia, working in the Cang Lab as part of the Program in Fundamental Neuroscience (PFN).
-My research focuses on how neural circuits transform visual inputs into behavior, with a particular interest in the superior colliculus and its sensorimotor integration.
+I am a Ph.D. student in Neuroscience at the University of Virginia, co-advised by Dr. Jianhua Cang and Dr. Zezhou Cheng in the Program in Fundamental Neuroscience (PFN).
+My research investigates visual processing in tree shrews ๐Ÿฟ๏ธ and mice ๐Ÿ€, from circuits to behavior, with a particular focus on the superior colliculus โ€” a key hub of midbrain vision โ€” and on building data-driven computational models of its neural responses.

-I received my Master’s in Psychology from New York University, where I studied behavioral neuroscience and computational modeling of zebrafish locomotion with Dr. David Schoppik and Dr. Yunlu Zhu.
+Before UVA, I received my Masterโ€™s in Psychology from New York University, where I studied behavioral neuroscience and computational modeling of zebrafish locomotion with Dr. David Schoppik and Dr. Yunlu Zhu.

 Mar 17, 2026 Added function to generate and update CV automatically.

-Mar 08, 2025 My blog goes online today! 😄
+Mar 08, 2025 My blog goes online today! ๐Ÿ˜„

-1. Lighting and circadian cues shape locomotor strategies for balance and navigation in larval zebrafish
+Lighting and circadian cues shape locomotor strategies for balance and navigation in larval zebrafish

 J. Liu, Samantha N. Davis, Hannah Gelnaw, David Schoppik, and Yunlu Zhu